Are you ready to finally stop being cold and pick up a warm and comfortable down jacket? If your answer is yes, you’re definitely in the right place!

 In terms of pockets, the two on the front are soft micro-brushed jersey-lined hand warmers, and they have added one chest pocket on the inside which I find handy for my phone or other quick-access items.

 The outer shell is also made from super durable polyester and coated with a durable water-resistant coating (DWR) to help keep those pesky raindrops out.

 It is filled with 800 fill hydrophobic down, so they have chosen the premium option.
-And keeping with the preimium theme they have included features you sometimes don’t find on lower-end models, like: hem draw-cord, zippered pockets and DWR water resistance.
+And keeping with the premium theme they have included features you sometimes don’t find on lower-end models, like hem draw-cord, zippered hand pockets, and DWR water resistance.

-Mountain Hardware have also made the outer from a 10 denier material that is more durable than others, but keep in mind it is not a Goretex jacket.
+Mountain Hardware Ghost Whisperer has also made the outer from a 10 denier material that is more durable than others but keep in mind it is not a Gore-tex jacket.

 Columbia is known for the amazing quality of its items, ranging from skiing equipment to reliable outdoor shoes.
 They’re actually a champion of synthetic insulation and lining, and you should definitely check out some of their other jackets if you’re flexible when it comes to the type of insulation.

 But if you’re dead set on down insulation, then the Icy Heights II is a great option.
 It is filled with 450 fill power down, which does a pretty good job at keeping you warm.
 But this isn’t an insanely warm jacket – it’s good for temperatures that don’t drop under zero degrees Celsius, and it won’t keep you warm enough in colder weather.

 This jacket comes with a removable hood, but the faux fur trim can’t be detached.
 Additionally, there are no drawstring cords to adjust the hood on your head, so it can easily be blown off in really windy weather.